don't know if its really a bug or just a miss configuration.

 For template cache stored in "cache_pagesection" I think the default lifetime should be set to "0" (unlimited) and not to the value of "cache_period".
 Caches are probably/mostly cleared using "Clear all cache" when modifications to the TS template are made by a backend user.

-#2 Updated by Sven Tappert about 6 years ago
+#2 Updated by Sven Tappert over 7 years ago

 I created an extension that should fix the issue as you proposed it: